top of page

-Who is the target audience?
-All employees in the elevator industry who want to attend the follow-up courses A2, B, and/or C and complete them with a certificate.
-Also ideal for career changers into elevator technology in assembly, maintenance, and sales, as well as for electrically oriented employees.
+Who is the target group?
+All employees working in the elevator industry who want to attend and complete the follow-up courses A2, B, and/or C with a certificate.
+Also ideal for career changers into elevator technology in installation, maintenance, sales, and for employees with an electrical engineering background.

 What is covered?
 Safety -Legal/Regulatory Framework Occupational Safety Mechanics -Elevator Systems, Hydraulics, Rope -Safety Components -Mechanical Components Electrical Engineering -Electrical Drive Technology -Electrical Control Systems -EMC System Assessment Part 1 Exchange of Experiences